December, 2011

 A few days passed since we had dined at El Charro.
-Now it was off to Theresa’s Mosaic Café (Silverbell & Grant) with the remnants of our extended family: middle daughter Paige, her husband Tim, and their teenage boyz, Jon & Morgan.
+Now it was off to Theresa’s Mosaic Café (Silverbell & Grant) with the remnants of our extended family: middle daughter Paige, her husband Tim, and their teenage boys, Jon & Morgan.
 Dree and boyfriend Todd, and Julie and kids, Jessie & Colby, had departed the day after Christmas.

 We had made reservations and, as at El Charro, were seated within two minutes of arrival.
 It was a beautiful sunny winter day and the view of the Catalinas from the dining room added to the delightful ambiance.
 As an aside, having dined on their patio, the view is even better from there.